Christoph33one/post-planner-api/README.md

 The owner field, This field defines a foreign key field named owner that references the User model and also a related_name of "following" as it value, for this you can access the instances of this model.
 The on_delete parameter specifies what should happen when the referenced User object is deleted.
 In this case, models.CASCADE is specified, which means that when a User object is deleted, all related instances of this model will also be deleted.

 Followed, this line defines another foreign key field named followed, also referencing the User model.
 The related_name parameter sets the reverse relation name as 'followed'.
 So from a User object, you can access instances of this model through the attribute followed.

-created_at, this line defines a DateTimeField named created_at, which represents a date and time value.
+Created_at, this line defines a DateTimeField named created_at, which represents a date and time value.
 The auto_now_add parameter is set to True, which means that whenever an instance of this model is created, the created_at field will automatically be set to the current date and time.

 ---

 # Search filter